fbpx

 Oregon Scholarships

-Important Note: The purpose of this detailed listing is to help you plan your scholarship search throughout the year.
-Please find information below about scholarships for Oregon students.
+The purpose of this detailed listing of Oregon scholarships for college is to help you plan your scholarship search throughout the year.
+Please find information below about scholarships specifically for Oregon students.
 Some of the deadlines may be from prior years.
-Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the 2023-24 cycle.
+Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the current school year.
 Be sure to reach out to the sponsor or check sponsor websites for the most recent details.

 January